OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 `cargo stylus new` generates a starter template that implements a Rust version of the [Solidity `Counter` smart contract example](https://github.com/OffchainLabs/counter_contract/blob/master/contracts/Counter.sol).

 At this point, you can move on to the next step of this guide or develop your first Rust smart contract.
-Feel free to use the [Stylus Rust SDK reference section](./reference/overview) as a starting point, it offers many examples to quickly familiarize yourself with Stylus.
+Feel free to use the [Stylus Rust SDK reference section](./reference/overview) as a starting point; it offers many examples to help you quickly familiarize yourself with Stylus.

 ## Checking if your Stylus project is valid

 By running `cargo stylus check` against your first contract, you can check if your program can be successfully **deployed and activated** on-chain.

-**Important:** Ensure your Docker service is running for this command to work correctly.
+**Important:** Ensure your Docker service runs so this command works correctly.

 ```shell
 cargo stylus check
 ```

-`cargo stylus check` executes a dry-run on your project by compiling your contract to WASM and verifying if it can be deployed and activated on-chain.
+`cargo stylus check` executes a dry run on your project by compiling your contract to WASM and verifying if it can be deployed and activated on-chain.

 If the command above fails, you'll see detailed information about why your contract would be rejected: